Izel Jenkins

-Izel Jenkins Jr. (born May 27, 1964) is an American former professional football defensive back in the National Football League (NFL) for the Philadelphia Eagles, Minnesota Vikings, and New York Giants during the late 1980s and early 1990s.
-He was selected by the Eagles in the 11th round of the 1988 NFL draft.
+Izel Jenkins Jr. (born May 27, 1964) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Philadelphia Eagles, Minnesota Vikings, and New York Giants during the late 1980s and early 1990s.
+He played college football for the NC State Wolfpack and was selected by the Eagles in the 11th round of the 1988 NFL draft.